Maedinha/Karu-Lessons/README.md

 After that I used loops to improve it.

-As the project keep going day by day, my objective is the make something out of something as basic as studying something random, and taking something out of it.
+As the project keep going day by day, my objective is the make something out of basic stuff, and improve it.

 As for now, I can see this small project finishing as:
 1. Making the avarage of a not-set number of variables, probably using the push() method.